fpgadeveloper/ethernet-fmc-zynq-gem/README.md

 Check the version specified in the Requirements section of this readme file.
 Note that this project is regularly maintained to the latest version of Vivado and you may have to refer to an earlier commit of this repo if you are using an older version of Vivado.

-### 2. Did you follow the Build instructions in this readme file?
+### 2. Did you correctly follow the Build instructions in this readme file?
 All the projects in the repo are built, synthesised and implemented to a bitstream before being committed, so if you follow the instructions, there should not be any build issues.